What Is The Double Spending Problem & How Did Bitcoin Solve it? (2023)

 With physical cash or gold the double-spending problem is automatically solved as you cannot give a single $10 note to two people simultaneously, but in the digital realm it’s a big problem.
 It’s trivial to copy and paste any digital data a thousand times, which means it’s also possible for someone to send a digital money, be it cryptocurrencies or USD, to two people simultaneously.

-Historically this problem was solved in the digital space by having a centralised trusted third party that controls and verifies the record of all money and transactions.
+Historically this problem was solved in the digital space by having a centralized trusted third party that controls and verifies the record of all money and transactions.
 These are institutions such as banks, payment processors and central banks.

 If someone tries to do a fraudulent transaction such as paying two people with the same money, they would detect and stop it.
 With Bitcoin however, this isn’t possible as there is no company or person that controls or owns Bitcoin.
 It does away with all third parties.